UtaDaphniaLab/Pathway-Enrichment-Test/README.md

 A one-column file with each gene id seperated by a newline.
 The gene ids used in this file must correspond with the gene ids provided in the gene pathway file.
 An example is a list of differentially expressed genes.

 ## Output
 Lastly, the script will prompt where the output file should be saved.
-A tab-delimited table with the following columns will be outputted:
+A tab-delimited table sorted by p-value with the following columns will be saved:
 1. pathway - name of the pathway
 2. wht.drawn - number of gene of interest in pathway
 3. wht.in.urn - number of genes in pathway